-My Mom was always baking something for her large family of 7; we rarely ate store bought desserts, breads or candy.
-One of my Mom’s most impressive desserts was her Chiffon Poppy Seed Cake.
-An amusing memory about this cake was that whenever it got baked we knew one thing was sure to be happening – a TUPPERWARE PARTY!
+My Mom was always baking something for her large family of 7.
+We rarely ate store bought desserts, breads or candy.
+One of Mom's most impressive desserts was her Chiffon Poppy Seed Cake.
+An amusing memory I have about this cake was that whenever it got baked we knew one thing was sure to be happening - a TUPPERWARE PARTY!
 Growing up in small town, Humboldt, Saskatchewan, a tupperware party was quite the event.
 All of us children had to help Mom clean the house until it sparkled while she baked an amazing collection of cakes and squares to serve all the ladies.

-Here’s the recipe from my Mom’s Hilroy scribbler of favourite recipes.
+One of my most treasured cookbooks is Mom's Hilroy scribbler of favourite recipes.

 Chiffon Poppy Seed Cake

 - Part I